gaffarelj/VKI_MarsABE/utils/README.md

 All of the acceleration models in these lists are defined using Tudat(Py).

+### Battery
+Finally, [propagation.py](propagation.py) contains a `battery` class that most importantly contains the `battery.update()` function.

+This function is called by the 'fake' battery termination setting, making sure that this function is called at each full step during the integration.

+This `battery.update()` function automatically computes the time since the last integrator step, and extracts the battery charge used by the thruster from the battery, as well as the power from the solar array that is used to charge the battery.
+This function thus takes care of keeping the battery charge level up-to-date.

 ## Satellite models
 All of the parameters related to the satellite itself have been compiled in the `satellite` class of [sat_models.py](sat_models.py) file.